r-tutor/libs1/radiant.model/app/tools/help/regress.Rmd

 The catalog company is interested in redesigning their Customer Relationship Management (CRM) strategy.
 We will proceed in two steps:

 1. Estimate a regression model using last year's sales total.
 Response variable: sales total for each of the 200 households; Explanatory variables: household income (measured in thousands of dollars), size of household, and age of the household head.
-To access this dataset go to _Data > Manage_, select `examples` from the `Load data of type` dropdown, and press the `Load examples` button.
+To access this dataset go to _Data > Manage_, select `examples` from the `Load data of type` dropdown, and press the `Load` button.
 Then select the `catalog` dataset.
 2. Interpret each of the estimated coefficients.
 Also provide a statistical evaluation of the model as a whole.
 3. Which explanatory variables are significant predictors of customer value (use a 95% confidence level)?

 **Answer:**

-Select the relevant variables mentioned above and press the `Estimate` button or press `CTRL-enter` (`CMD-enter` on mac).
+Select the relevant variables mentioned above and press the `Estimate model` button or press `CTRL-enter` (`CMD-enter` on mac).
 Output from _Model > Linear regression (OLS)_ is provided below:

 <p align="center"><img src="https://radiant-rstats.github.io/docs/model/figures_model/regress_catalog_summary.png"></p>